Turn Your Old iPad Into a Dedicated Ebook Reader

 Audiobooks too: Libby also lends audiobooks.
 Your old iPad doubles as an audiobook player while you cook or drive.

-If you want an alternative to Amazon’s ecosystem, Kobo is the best option.
-Good reading app, wide selection, and ePub support (Kindle uses its own format).
+If you want an alternative to Amazon’s ecosystem, Kobo has a good reading app, wide selection, and ePub support (Kindle uses its own format).
+But the iOS app now requires iOS 18.0, so it’s effectively Android-only for old tablets.

 Making It Comfortable for Reading